 Infrastructure to Help the Spread of EVs

-Nissan commenced sales of its proprietary quick-charging unit at Nissan parts dealers throughout Japan in November 2011.
-The new quick-charging unit retains the high performance of Nissan's current unit in approximately half the volume, allowing installation in smaller spaces.
+Nissan commenced sales of its new proprietary quick-charging unit at Nissan parts dealers throughout Japan in 2011.
+This unit retains the high performance of the previous version in approximately half the volume, allowing installation in smaller spaces.
+We have been installing charging units in our dealers since the launch of Nissan LEAF.
+As of the end of fiscal 2012, all of our dealers in stalled ordinary chargers and 800 dealers also installed quick-charging units in Japan.

 The Nissan Zero Emission Fund Launched